-Layan Srour is a Detroit-based artist and curator exploring sound and visual art, with a practice focused on memory, movement, displacement, and belonging.
-Layan’s artistic vocabulary is deeply shaped by her upbringing in Beirut’s underground scene in music, visual art, and film.
+Layan Srour is a Detroit-based artist and curator exploring sound, media, and visual art, with a practice focused on memory, movement, displacement, and belonging; all deeply shaped by her upbringing in Beirut, Lebanon.

-She is one half of Taqsim, an Arabic electronic and experimental duo, with Yvonne Pruneau, rooted in improvisation and personal soundscapes recorded in Lebanon.
-Drawing on these textures and a search for the feeling of home, Taqsim blends synthesizers, sampled drums, and layered soundscapes to connect Detroit with Beirut’s resilient energy.
-Their work has been featured in New Music Detroit’s Strange Beautiful Music Festival and Third Place [MusicFest].
+She is one half of Taqsim, an Arabic electronic and experimental duo with Yvonne Pruneau, rooted in improvisation and personal soundscapes recorded in Lebanon.
+Drawing on these textures and a shared search for the feeling of home, Taqsim blends synthesizers, sampled drums, and layered soundscapes to connect Detroit with Beirut’s resilient energy.
+Their work has been featured at New Music Detroit’s Strange Beautiful Music Festival, Laylit, Third Place [MusicFest], Radio alHara, and beyond.

 Photo by Brandon Fecteau